Arkansas Department of Energy and Environment

 The Arkansas Department of Energy and Environment is a cabinet level agency in the executive branch of Arkansas government responsible for implementation of the rules and regulations regarding the management of natural resources and protecting the environment of the state.

 Boards and Commissions

-In Arkansas's shared services model of state government, the cabinet-level agencies assist boards and commissions who have an overlapping scope.
+In Arkansas' shared services model of state government, the cabinet-level agencies assist boards and commissions who have an overlapping scope.
 ADEE supports: